ocaml/v2.ocaml.org/site/learn/libraries.md

   libraries here that people haven't pushed to OPAM for one reason or another.

-* [OCaml Forge](http://forge.ocamlcore.org/) is a code hosting site dedicated to OCaml projects.
-Hundreds of libraries are hosted here.
-Like GitHub, many of these libraries are in OPAM, but you'll possibly find many here that aren't.

 * [Bitbucket](https://bitbucket.org/repo/all/relevance?name=ocaml&language=ocaml)
   is yet another code hosting site.
 It is far less used amongst OCaml programmers, but click the link to find those that are.

-* [OASIS-DB](http://oasis.ocamlcore.org/dev/home) is a collection of
-  released OCaml packages.
-It is an alternative packaging system to obtain OCaml libraries.

 * [Caml Hump](http://caml.inria.fr/cgi-bin/hump.en.cgi) is now
  deprecated.
 For many years, it was the definitive source to search